FAQ about Forrest Green Farm’s classes

 It starts with learning about soil & seeding and in class you will grow your own flat of plants so you will obtain growing experience and plants to get started with for your gardens or containers.
 Each person sets up their own vermicomposting bin that you will take home and begin to compost your scraps to start making your own fertilizer.
 Each class you get to go out into the gardens and identify and learn about the growing and medicine from these plants.
 Then you will make medicine from those fresh plants rather than ordering in dried herbs and not really connecting with those herbs.
 Each class you will take the medicine projects home with you to build your apothecary.

-You will also learn about nutrition, how to properly prepare foods and seasonal eating.
+You will also learn about nutrition, how to properly buy or grow and prepare foods and seasonal eating.
 You will get a chance to sample seasonal foods and be given the recipes so you can continue to make them at home.

 This program is designed as a step by step hands on program that guides you through making all of these changes in a realistic and affordable way for the busy person.
 Our feedback from previous classes is that we are successful in helping people create a Whole Living lifestyle that makes them feel better and more empowered.